SGA-A/c2c/README.md

 [![python badge](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/ "Python")
 </div>

-## Developer Team
-We are 2 teenagers in the UK studying A-Levels, and chose to make this Discord bot as a side hussle.
-- [Splint](https://discordapp.com/users/992152414566232139/): The primary developer for most commands in the bot.
-- [inter_geo](https://discordapp.com/users/546086191414509599): The secondary developer, making some commands in the bot.

 ## Installation
 > [!CAUTION]
 > We do not support running an instance of the bot.
 Setup details will not be given, if you can figure it out, go nuts.